Major and career exploration

 Learn about yourself

 As you begin the major and career exploration process, it is important to first understand yourself and what is important to you in a major and career.
 Reflect upon what your personality type is, what your strengths and skills are, what you value, and what interests you.
 Career assessments can be helpful in better understanding yourself.
-The Myers Briggs Type Indicator (MBTI) and Strong Interest Inventory (SII) are both available through the career center.
+CSE Career Services offers PathwayU which looks at your interests and values, and highlights careers that may be a good fit for you.
+To access PathwayU, please contact Career Services at firstname.lastname@example.org.

 Before you choose a major, it is important to understand what major options exist and which ones interest you.
 As you explore majors, consider which ones excite you, what subjects you enjoy studying, and which majors would give you the type of job options you are interested in.

-Review the "What Can I Do With a Major In…?" pages to learn detailed information about each major, related industries, companies that hire that major, occupational titles, salary and career outcome data, and Questions and Answers with CSE alumni from that major:
+You can find detailed information about each major, related industries, companies that hire that major, occupational titles, salary and career outcome data, and Q&As with CSE alumni on the "What Can I Do With a Major In...?" webpages.

 Talk to Others